Derty990/Derty990/README.md

-### I'm a passionate Java programmer with a deep interest in exploring advanced technologies within the Java ecosystem, including testing frameworks, collections, Spring, Spring Boot, Spring Rest, ORM, Hibernate, and Docker.
-Currently, I'm working on expanding my skills in these areas to build robust and efficient applications.
+### 👨‍💻 I'm a passionate Java developer with a deep interest in exploring advanced technologies within the Java ecosystem.
+This includes a focus on testing frameworks, collections, Spring (Spring Boot, Spring Rest), ORM with Hibernate, and Docker.
+I am currently working on expanding my skills in these areas to build robust and efficient applications.

-### Outside of programming, I enjoy reading books and I'm a gaming enthusiast.
-I spend my free time building custom PC setups.
+### 💡 Outside of programming, I'm an avid reader and a gaming enthusiast.
+I also enjoy spending my free time building custom PC setups.
 Additionally, I share insights and updates on the latest tech trends on vivitech.pl, where I cover topics ranging from hardware releases to software innovations.

+### 🔍 Currently, I am looking for an internship or a junior developer position, available for remote work or in Kraków/Katowice.
+While I would ideally love to work on projects related to Java, I'm open to exploring opportunities in other areas of software development as well.
+Feel free to reach out if you think my profile aligns with your needs.

 <!--
 **Derty990/Derty990** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.